A narcissist's world

 Great mother, great father

 A fascinating effect of the split is the uncanny ‘quality’ it gives the people we project it on — above all our parents.
 The tyrant and divine being are not something we simply made up, but a natural consequence of intense loving and loathing.
 Regardless of whether one chooses to believe in this phenomenon or not, nobody can deny that they have experienced this polarised state.
-We have all adored our heroes and role models to the point of obsession, or have found ourselves despising certain people in our lives or in the media to the point of utter disgust.
+We have all adored our heroes and role models to the point of obsession, or have found ourselves despising our loved ones or people in the media to the point of utter disgust.

 First of all, these archetypes are not limited to a person of the corresponding gender.
 A man can embody the great mother and vice versa.
 Fathers can be affectionate and nurturing, and mothers can provide guidance and wisdom.
 Secondly, no person can be perfect in their endeavour to live up to these God-like figures.
 Nonetheless, they exist in every human being as latent energy waiting to be released.
 From the point of our conception, these archetypes looked to express themselves through our parents.
 When a parent recollects the moment their first child was born, they tend to describe a momentous shift.
 This is, in fact, the great parent archetype awakening within them.
 They sense themselves presented with a significant responsibility which calls on them to leave youthful pretence behind and transform into the formidable figure their child needs them to be.

 At its best, the great parent archetype brings out super-human qualities in the parent, along with the ability to create a safe container for the child to grow and actualise.
-At its worst, however, when the parent is traumatised, inexperienced or unable to keep up with their responsibility, the great parent archetype transforms into the tyrant.
-Their posture stiffens, their face permanently hardens, and their gaze sharpens.
+The parent becomes wise, empathic and supportive, able to attune to the child’s needs by drawing on the abundant powers of the great parent.
+In the worst case, however, when the parent is traumatised, wounded or caught up in their ego or in addiction, the great parent archetype transforms into the tyrant.
+The parent’s posture stiffens, their face permanently hardens, and their gaze sharpens.
 They use a combination of anger, disapproving stares, emotional coldness and shamelessness to enforce the image of authority and control.
 Some parents alternate between the two extremes in a split moment, lovingly channelling the great parent until frustration tips them over the edge, from which they grow rigid and angry, unconsciously channelling the tyrannical parent.
 Other times we project the tyrannical parent onto our parents regardless of whether it is justified, as captured in the teenager who screams “I hate you!” when they fail to get their way.

 The split also works the other way when adults are overwhelmed and insecure.
 When you were angry and uncooperative, your guardians experienced you as the ‘bad child,’ and when you were submissive and loving, they experienced you as the ‘good child.’
 Many parents even call their children ‘good girl/good boy’ and ‘bad girl/bad boy’ depending on the child’s behaviour, which is the parent’s split in action.